Thousands scramble to evacuate capital of Canada’s Northwest Territories as more than 200 ‘unprecedented’ wildfires blanket region – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sara Smart, Paula Newton and Caroll Alvarado contributed to this report.
+CNN’s Sara Smart, Paula Newton, Jamiel Lynch, Caroll Alvarado, Mitchell McCluskey, Aya Elamroussi, Alaa Elassar, Amanda Jackson and Eli Masket contributed to this report.